Gangadharkuratti/my_python-course/README.md

   - program to print a table of a number entered by the user using while loop
   - program to find whether a given number is prime or not
   - program to find the sum of first n natural numbers

+## completed (Day_7)
+  - practice set 7  ✅

+## programs
+  - program to find the factorial of a number
+  - program to print the odd number star pattern
+  - program to print the simple star pattern
+  - program to print the table of a number reverse